Rugby Bricks Podcast

 Abby Gustaitis: National team even.
 I think I was paying for camps until like three or four years ago.

-Peter Breen: That’s amazing.
+Peter Breen: Thatās amazing.

-Abby Gustaitis: Yeah, so it’s been really cool to see it progress, and we still have tons of challenges, just like any team.
+Abby Gustaitis: Yeah, so itās been really cool to see it progress, and we still have tons of challenges, just like any team.
 Especially when you get into 15s and 7s.
-Luckily, 7s is funded differently, but I thin we want people to know what rugby is, and the inclusivity that it represents, and I think it can do a lot for the world, and the United States especially, but I don’t want people… I say, “Oh, I play rugby.”
-Like, “Oh, is that the one with the stuck, or is the net behind you?”
-And it’s like, “Oh no. Come on, guys.
-Get behind it.”
+Luckily, 7s is funded differently, but I thin we want people to know what rugby is, and the inclusivity that it represents, and I think it can do a lot for the world, and the United States especially, but I donāt want people⦠I say, āOh, I play rugby.ā Like, āOh, is that the one with the stuck, or is the net behind you?ā And itās like, āOh no. Come on, guys.
+Get behind it.ā

 Peter Breen: Awesome.
 Awesome message.
 And the other one that I want to ask about is enjoy the process.
-It’s almost becoming like a bit of a phrase that gets overused, but as long as you know what enjoy the process to you means, so that’s the question.
+Itās almost becoming like a bit of a phrase that gets overused, but as long as you know what enjoy the process to you means, so thatās the question.
 What does enjoy the process mean to you?
 But also, as one of the co-captains, what does it mean to the team?
 And how do you execute on it?

 Abby Gustaitis: Nice.
-It’s a big part of our daily life, enjoying the process.
+Itās a big part of our daily life, enjoying the process.
 I wake up every day grateful that I get to go toss a rugby ball around, or I get to set up some cones to do a drill.
-Not that many people get to do that in their lives and it’s a childhood dream come true.
+Not that many people get to do that in their lives and itās a childhood dream come true.
 So, I try to remind myself of that and we talk about it as a group.
-There’s always something to strive for.
-There’s the Olympics, there’s Hong Kong hopefully in 2021, which the women hopefully get to play at for the first time.
-But it’s these every day, the showing up, with a smile on your face, the opportunity to learn, to get better, challenge yourselves against some of the best players in the world, and that’s something that we can’t take for granted, and that’s what builds our great performances at tournaments.
+Thereās always something to strive for.
+Thereās the Olympics, thereās Hong Kong hopefully in 2021, which the women hopefully get to play at for the first time.
+But itās these every day, the showing up, with a smile on your face, the opportunity to learn, to get better, challenge yourselves against some of the best players in the world, and thatās something that we canāt take for granted, and thatās what builds our great performances at tournaments.

-It's the running the Broncos, and then getting yelled at for 30 minutes because our skills were shit under fatigue, but it’s those moments I think that really bring us together as a group, and we have to remind each other that it’s not forever.
-It’s not everlasting.
+It's the running the Broncos, and then getting yelled at for 30 minutes because our skills were shit under fatigue, but itās those moments I think that really bring us together as a group, and we have to remind each other that itās not forever.
+Itās not everlasting.
 And just take it for what it is.
-You hear horror stories of athletes with career-ending things, and you just never know what’s gonna happen, but as long as we take each day in stride and try to stay present, as difficult as it is, I think that’s where we really get that enjoyment.
+You hear horror stories of athletes with career-ending things, and you just never know whatās gonna happen, but as long as we take each day in stride and try to stay present, as difficult as it is, I think thatās where we really get that enjoyment.

-Peter Breen: You mentioned before about the team that was every man for themselves, and it sounds like you’re on a team that’s almost flipped that.
-How has that happened and who’s been important to make that happen?
+Peter Breen: You mentioned before about the team that was every man for themselves, and it sounds like youāre on a team thatās almost flipped that.
+How has that happened and whoās been important to make that happen?

 Abby Gustaitis: Chris Brown coming in as the head coach helped that, and helped shape that culture a lot, as well as this past year, we had Warren Abrahams as our assistant coach, and he came in and challenged us, and they both really have highlighted the enjoyment factor.
-And before it was sort of like, “Okay, here’s the next tournament.
-Okay, here’s the next tournament.”
-And there wasn’t… We had a lot of crossovers.
+And before it was sort of like, āOkay, hereās the next tournament.
+Okay, hereās the next tournament.ā And there wasnāt⦠We had a lot of crossovers.
 Being the U.S. team, not many people have played rugby for too long, so we took players from hockey, or soccer, or every sport.
 Probably table tennis.
-I don’t know.
+I donāt know.

-So, before it was like we had this reserve in our team of not wanting to share what you know about rugby, and now we’ve broadened that to the team, our program, like we want our program to earn a medal in Tokyo.
-It’s not about you being an Olympian.
-And so, we’ve had this conversation a lot, right?
+So, before it was like we had this reserve in our team of not wanting to share what you know about rugby, and now weāve broadened that to the team, our program, like we want our program to earn a medal in Tokyo.
+Itās not about you being an Olympian.
+And so, weāve had this conversation a lot, right?
 Like what is more important to you, you becoming an Olympian or the program winning a medal?
-And I think if you asked our team that three years ago, or even before Rio, it would have been, “Oh, I want to go to the Olympics.
-That’s what I’m here for.”
-And it’s been a big challenge changing that narrative, honestly.
-But I think we’ve come to learn that the only way we are going to win a medal is if we come together, if we share all of our knowledge, we invest in ourselves and each other, and you fight for each other on the field.
+And I think if you asked our team that three years ago, or even before Rio, it would have been, āOh, I want to go to the Olympics.
+Thatās what Iām here for.ā And itās been a big challenge changing that narrative, honestly.
+But I think weāve come to learn that the only way we are going to win a medal is if we come together, if we share all of our knowledge, we invest in ourselves and each other, and you fight for each other on the field.

-Peter Breen: I think we often underestimate how hard it is to do something special, especially as a team, and there’s that many documentaries out nowadays that you can watch, and everyone that’s achieved something big, and with a lot of weight behind it, the story starts like four years ago, or 10 years ago, and when they’re actually on the field or on the court in that moment, the bond is so strong, so therefore you can get it done.
-So, that’s pretty cool.
-Must be hard for the brain to not say, “I just want to be an Olympian.”
+Peter Breen: I think we often underestimate how hard it is to do something special, especially as a team, and thereās that many documentaries out nowadays that you can watch, and everyone thatās achieved something big, and with a lot of weight behind it, the story starts like four years ago, or 10 years ago, and when theyāre actually on the field or on the court in that moment, the bond is so strong, so therefore you can get it done.
+So, thatās pretty cool.
+Must be hard for the brain to not say, āI just want to be an Olympian.ā

-Abby Gustaitis: No, it definitely is, and I think it’s in the back of everyone’s mind, like yeah, of course you want to represent your country on the highest sporting level.
-Growing up in the U.S., even if you didn’t watch TV, you watched the Olympics.
-That’s just how it is.
-It’s such a big thing.
-I mean, everywhere, but every four years, Summer Olympics come on, you’re glued to the television.
-But I think we’re moving in that right direction and this past year, we had a few hiccups on the circuit.
-We finished fifth, we finished eighth, which is like our worst performance in two years or something, and we weren’t playing with each other, and we weren’t playing as a team, and unfortunately that’s how our season ended, and we have to live with that performance for over a year, it seems like.
+Abby Gustaitis: No, it definitely is, and I think itās in the back of everyoneās mind, like yeah, of course you want to represent your country on the highest sporting level.
+Growing up in the U.S., even if you didnāt watch TV, you watched the Olympics.
+Thatās just how it is.
+Itās such a big thing.
+I mean, everywhere, but every four years, Summer Olympics come on, youāre glued to the television.
+But I think weāre moving in that right direction and this past year, we had a few hiccups on the circuit.
+We finished fifth, we finished eighth, which is like our worst performance in two years or something, and we werenāt playing with each other, and we werenāt playing as a team, and unfortunately thatās how our season ended, and we have to live with that performance for over a year, it seems like.

-And so, that’s been pretty annoying, to be honest.
-But it’s also been a little chip on our shoulder, like, “Oh no, we have something to prove.
-That’s not the team that we are.”
+And so, thatās been pretty annoying, to be honest.
+But itās also been a little chip on our shoulder, like, āOh no, we have something to prove.
+Thatās not the team that we are.ā

 Peter Breen: Yeah.
-Yeah, I’m really interested in this one, because obviously the U.S., the United States, I come from New Zealand, and we’ve obviously been going… We’ve all been going through COVID, but New Zealand locked down the country when they had 11 cases, which I know must be pretty amazing number to hear with what’s happening in the U.S. It’s not really my question about COVID, but what’s it like living in the U.S. at the moment with the Black Lives Matter movement, the president that you guys have, and I’m more interested in the team, because there must be so much frickin’ noise for you girls on the daily.
+Yeah, Iām really interested in this one, because obviously the U.S., the United States, I come from New Zealand, and weāve obviously been going⦠Weāve all been going through COVID, but New Zealand locked down the country when they had 11 cases, which I know must be pretty amazing number to hear with whatās happening in the U.S. Itās not really my question about COVID, but whatās it like living in the U.S. at the moment with the Black Lives Matter movement, the president that you guys have, and Iām more interested in the team, because there must be so much frickinā noise for you girls on the daily.

-Abby Gustaitis: It’s been a crazy year.
-Unprecedented times, of course, for everyone, but yeah, everything’s sort of come to a head during these last few months, and it’s been a long time coming for Black Lives movement, and I think it’s bringing to light sort of what I touched on earlier, like our purpose as a team and what our mission is, and so we’ve really dove into those conversations.
-Granted, they’re all over Zoom, but they’re still happening, and it’s what do we want to stand for, and what can rugby do for our country or for the whole entire world?
-We’ve come together as a rugby team from all different backgrounds and I think that’s something we’ve seen a little bit across the world, and it’s been trying times I know for a lot of my teammates, and I’m in a little different position, but all I can do is educate myself and others, and continue to listen to them and have those hard conversations.
+Abby Gustaitis: Itās been a crazy year.
+Unprecedented times, of course, for everyone, but yeah, everythingās sort of come to a head during these last few months, and itās been a long time coming for Black Lives movement, and I think itās bringing to light sort of what I touched on earlier, like our purpose as a team and what our mission is, and so weāve really dove into those conversations.
+Granted, theyāre all over Zoom, but theyāre still happening, and itās what do we want to stand for, and what can rugby do for our country or for the whole entire world?
+Weāve come together as a rugby team from all different backgrounds and I think thatās something weāve seen a little bit across the world, and itās been trying times I know for a lot of my teammates, and Iām in a little different position, but all I can do is educate myself and others, and continue to listen to them and have those hard conversations.
 But alongside COVID-

-Peter Breen: There must be now… Sorry.
+Peter Breen: There must be now⦠Sorry.

-Abby Gustaitis: No, you’re good.
+Abby Gustaitis: No, youāre good.

-Peter Breen: That must be challenging, how you just mentioned that you’re in a slightly different position.
-Because there must be a lot of girls and people in America that feel that way, so yeah, it’s a hard position.
+Peter Breen: That must be challenging, how you just mentioned that youāre in a slightly different position.
+Because there must be a lot of girls and people in America that feel that way, so yeah, itās a hard position.
 And as a captain and as a leader of a group dealing with it, as well.

 Abby Gustaitis: Definitely.
-I’ve just tried to educate myself as much as possible and talk to my teammates, and hear different experiences, and I stand beside all of my teammates 100%, and we are trying to take a stand as a team, as well.
-A lot more goes into it being like just women’s 7s underneath all of USA Rugby, and the Olympic committee.
-Now, of course all of those have taken their stand and made statements, but we’re just trying to show how rugby encompasses everyone.
-There’s no judgment.
-It’s equality across the board.
+Iāve just tried to educate myself as much as possible and talk to my teammates, and hear different experiences, and I stand beside all of my teammates 100%, and we are trying to take a stand as a team, as well.
+A lot more goes into it being like just womenās 7s underneath all of USA Rugby, and the Olympic committee.
+Now, of course all of those have taken their stand and made statements, but weāre just trying to show how rugby encompasses everyone.
+Thereās no judgment.
+Itās equality across the board.
 How can we translate that into our day to day?

 Peter Breen: Yeah.
 Yeah.
 Awesome explanation.
 I suppose moving on from there, I want to hear your outwork story, so our sort of motto with Rugby Bricks is outwork, outlearn.
 Is there a time that you can remember back to where you just outworked people?
 And I know you got cut from a team.
 It may have been one, but can you remember back to a time where you just went after it?

 Abby Gustaitis: Yeah.
 I was trying to think about this, actually.
-I like to think I outwork a lot of people on the normal, but I think a specific example was I didn’t get picked for… It was Kitakyushu in 2018, and I had gone to the previous two tournaments, played a lot of minutes, and then I got a little complacent, and I was, “Okay, I’m fine.
+I like to think I outwork a lot of people on the normal, but I think a specific example was I didnāt get picked for⦠It was Kitakyushu in 2018, and I had gone to the previous two tournaments, played a lot of minutes, and then I got a little complacent, and I was, āOkay, Iām fine.
 I played.
 I started.
-I’m in a good spot.”
-And then slowly the weeks went on as we were prepping for the next tournament and then the roster comes out and my name wasn’t on the list, and I was shocked, but then on reflection, I was like, “Well, what did I do to prove that my name should be on that list?
-What was my mentality?”
+Iām in a good spot.ā And then slowly the weeks went on as we were prepping for the next tournament and then the roster comes out and my name wasnāt on the list, and I was shocked, but then on reflection, I was like, āWell, what did I do to prove that my name should be on that list?
+What was my mentality?ā

 Peter Breen: Why did you get cut?

-Abby Gustaitis: I didn’t make that team because he said he was giving someone else an opportunity who showed their work ethic and their skillset, and they were playing the same position as me, and just said it was a tossup and he went that route because he saw the desire in her.
-And I was just like, “Okay.
-Well…”
+Abby Gustaitis: I didnāt make that team because he said he was giving someone else an opportunity who showed their work ethic and their skillset, and they were playing the same position as me, and just said it was a tossup and he went that route because he saw the desire in her.
+And I was just like, āOkay.
+Wellā¦ā

 Peter Breen: Wow.

 Abby Gustaitis: Damn.
 What was I doing?
 And then after I had that conversation, I had to check myself, because I was not putting in all of my efforts every training to prove that I deserve to be on the team, that I deserve to play on the Circuit, and it was like that.
 So, the team comes out, and then you have a week to train together before the team leaves for tour, and I just went nuts, like every kickoff was mine, every receipt, I was at every breakdown, and just zooming around, doing my job to the best of my abilities, and encouraging my teammates, and I remember we made the team leaving for tour not look great.
-And so, I just wanted to prove like, “Hey, this is what I bring to the table.”
+And so, I just wanted to prove like, āHey, this is what I bring to the table.ā

 But that was my own fault for now showing that day in and day out.
-Like when you’re in a full-time training environment, every day matters, and I learned a really hard lesson by not getting to go on that tour, and then I got selected for the next tour after that week of training.
+Like when youāre in a full-time training environment, every day matters, and I learned a really hard lesson by not getting to go on that tour, and then I got selected for the next tour after that week of training.
 Because they were pretty close.
-The two tournaments were pretty close to each other, so we didn’t have a lot of time to train in between.
-And then I remember going into my first game back and I was a sub, and I was pissed again that I was a sub, and I was like, “Come on!”
-And then the moment I went in and it was a kickoff, and I went, and I got the kickoff back, and then I sort of like got it together and I was like, “Okay, Abby.
-You’re here.
-You’re doing your job.
-Now just let’s focus in on the team.”
+The two tournaments were pretty close to each other, so we didnāt have a lot of time to train in between.
+And then I remember going into my first game back and I was a sub, and I was pissed again that I was a sub, and I was like, āCome on!ā And then the moment I went in and it was a kickoff, and I went, and I got the kickoff back, and then I sort of like got it together and I was like, āOkay, Abby.
+Youāre here.
+Youāre doing your job.
+Now just letās focus in on the team.ā

 Peter Breen: You mentioned at the start that on the daily you feel like you do outwork people.
-I’m not gonna ask you to explain what you do.
-What I’m gonna ask is if you were to tell a young, up-and-coming girl or boy about how to outwork people, what would you tell them to do on the daily?
+Iām not gonna ask you to explain what you do.
+What Iām gonna ask is if you were to tell a young, up-and-coming girl or boy about how to outwork people, what would you tell them to do on the daily?

-Abby Gustaitis: Well, I would say this is a little lame, but the three things that… I read this.
+Abby Gustaitis: Well, I would say this is a little lame, but the three things that⦠I read this.
 The three things you can control in any situation is your attitude, your preparation, and your effort.
-And it’s really stuck with me, and so for me, it’s always about those three things, and your attitude is the easiest thing you can check, and then… So, preparation comes in with outworking, and for me, it’s doing every little thing to the best of your abilities.
-I guess that partially effort, as well, but not ever settling and getting complacent, which is where that’s how I’ve learned one of the harder lessons of my life, and just continuing to challenge.
+And itās really stuck with me, and so for me, itās always about those three things, and your attitude is the easiest thing you can check, and then⦠So, preparation comes in with outworking, and for me, itās doing every little thing to the best of your abilities.
+I guess that partially effort, as well, but not ever settling and getting complacent, which is where thatās how Iāve learned one of the harder lessons of my life, and just continuing to challenge.
 Just challenge yourself.
-You’re always gonna challenge your teammates and those besides you, but as long as you are doing better than you did before, then I think you’re in the right path and you’re outworking yourself.
+Youāre always gonna challenge your teammates and those besides you, but as long as you are doing better than you did before, then I think youāre in the right path and youāre outworking yourself.

 Peter Breen: Yeah.
 Great advice.
-You know, I suppose where I want to go from there is one of your habits, like you’re 29 now.
-I suppose what’s something that you’ve done or brought into life more recently that keeps you on and keeps you really going?
-Obviously, sleep’s a big one.
+You know, I suppose where I want to go from there is one of your habits, like youāre 29 now.
+I suppose whatās something that youāve done or brought into life more recently that keeps you on and keeps you really going?
+Obviously, sleepās a big one.

 Abby Gustaitis: I was gonna say sleep.

-Peter Breen: Maybe it’s explain what effect sleep has had for you, because it’s important.
-Yeah, it’s so important, and maybe how you do at a tournament, like how do you nail sleep at a tournament?
+Peter Breen: Maybe itās explain what effect sleep has had for you, because itās important.
+Yeah, itās so important, and maybe how you do at a tournament, like how do you nail sleep at a tournament?

 Abby Gustaitis: Okay.
 So, for me sleep is my number one recovery tool.
 I literally set aside 10 hours that I want to be laying in my bed.
-Like I might not be asleep that whole time, but I want to be chill, no screens, relaxing, and I’m a huge reader, so I always read before bed, and I think that it’s like relaxing, it switches your mind off when it’s going a million miles a minute throughout the day, especially in training.
-You’re constantly questioning what you’re doing, what they’re doing, you’re watching film.
-It’s a lot.
-And so, I think it’s a way to switch off.
+Like I might not be asleep that whole time, but I want to be chill, no screens, relaxing, and Iām a huge reader, so I always read before bed, and I think that itās like relaxing, it switches your mind off when itās going a million miles a minute throughout the day, especially in training.
+Youāre constantly questioning what youāre doing, what theyāre doing, youāre watching film.
+Itās a lot.
+And so, I think itās a way to switch off.
 You can just dive into something.

-You don’t always have to read a self-help book, or a leadership book.
-Those are good too, but they’re not really that great for pre-bed unwinding.
-And so, I’m also one of those weird sleep mask people.
+You donāt always have to read a self-help book, or a leadership book.
+Those are good too, but theyāre not really that great for pre-bed unwinding.
+And so, Iām also one of those weird sleep mask people.
 I think those are really helpful.
-And yeah, so it’s just all about turning off for me.
+And yeah, so itās just all about turning off for me.

 Peter Breen: Yeah.
-That’s been proven, like so many studies have been done that sleep just… Yeah, like what you mentioned before about the two groups of students studying, and athletes, and even some of the stats that come out with athletes, how they execute their skills and shooting percentages and stuff like that.
+Thatās been proven, like so many studies have been done that sleep just⦠Yeah, like what you mentioned before about the two groups of students studying, and athletes, and even some of the stats that come out with athletes, how they execute their skills and shooting percentages and stuff like that.
 How do you juggle that?
-Because when you go to a tournament in this amazing city, and the girls are all going to watch a movie, and you’re like, “I’ve gotta get my 10 hours.”
-I suppose that’s that selfish athlete.
+Because when you go to a tournament in this amazing city, and the girls are all going to watch a movie, and youāre like, āIāve gotta get my 10 hours.ā I suppose thatās that selfish athlete.
 You have to just do what you gotta do.

 Abby Gustaitis: Yeah.
-That’s what I was gonna say.
+Thatās what I was gonna say.
 I get called a loner, or like anti-social, grandma.
-I mean, the list goes on, but at the end of the day, I’m the one who’s pretty rested going into the next day.
+I mean, the list goes on, but at the end of the day, Iām the one whoās pretty rested going into the next day.
 Especially with those early starts on tournament days.
 I gotta chill out.
 But luckily, the staff and everyone, they make it pretty easy for us to unwind and relax on tournaments.
-There’s a… We have to fill out like a roommate survey before every tour of like if you’re an early to bed, early to rise, or if you’re a light sleeper, whatever it is, and then once you’ve been around for a bit, you usually have a roommate or two that know you pretty well, and they’ll get along pretty easily to get that shut eye.
+Thereās a⦠We have to fill out like a roommate survey before every tour of like if youāre an early to bed, early to rise, or if youāre a light sleeper, whatever it is, and then once youāve been around for a bit, you usually have a roommate or two that know you pretty well, and theyāll get along pretty easily to get that shut eye.

 Peter Breen: Yeah.
-That’s so cool.
+Thatās so cool.
 Your time in Australia.
 You came over and played.
 I know a few of the girls that I coach know you and had a bit to do with you, so how did that come about?
 How was the experience?
 What did you learn?

 Abby Gustaitis: Oh, man.
 I think Australia is just one of my favorite places.
 The people there are absolutely-